Milestone-Proposal:Linux-based Supercomputing

 Details of the plaque mounting:

-The University of New Mexico, School of Engineering, Department of Electrical and Computer Engineering (ECE) agrees to host the proposed IEEE Milestone plaque commemorating Linux-based Supercomputing and to permit the plaque to be installed on the second floor of the ECE Building (UNM Building 46) near room 211, one of the department computer labs.
+The University of New Mexico, School of Engineering, Department of Electrical and Computer Engineering (ECE) agrees to host the proposed IEEE Milestone plaque commemorating Linux-based Supercomputing and to permit the plaque to be installed on an existing wall on the second floor of the ECE Building (UNM Building 46) near room 211, one of the department computer labs.
 This placement will help to ensure good public viewing opportunity by an interested audience.

 How is the site protected/secured, and in what ways is it accessible to the public?